BrunoWozniak/BdubDigital/_services/design-sprint.md

   > * **Maximize team alignment**: Foster collaboration and shared understanding of user needs and priorities.
   > * **Increase the chance of success**: Make data-driven decisions based on real user feedback.

-**I offer both in-person and virtual Design Sprint facilitation, catering to your team's needs and preferences.**
+I offer both in-person and virtual Design Sprint facilitation, catering to your team's needs and preferences.

+**Ready to unlock the potential of your next big idea?
+Let's discuss how a Design Sprint can help you get there.**